 You can add some background music to attract the audience’s attention, remove the background noises so the content can be received correctly, or add some extra silence part to the recording to give some time for the audience to process information.

 Casting voices is difficult for a non-professional, and hiring voice actors sometimes can cost a lot.
-In this situation, a voice generator is very useful, and FineShare FineVoice would be your best choice for creating an eLearning voice over.
+In this situation, a voice generator is handy, and FineVoice would be your best choice for creating an eLearning voiceover.

-FineVoice is an AI digital voice solution that is integrated with multiple functions including an AI voice changer and an AI voice generator.
-Its interface is intuitive and user-friendly, even a beginner who has no experience in generating voice over can handle it in a few minutes.
+FineVoice is a versatile AI voice studio that is integrated with multiple functions including an AI voice changer and an AI voice generator.
+Its interface is intuitive and user-friendly, even a beginner without experience in generating voice-over can handle it in a few minutes.

-As for the voice generator of FineVoice, there are 30+ different languages with standard tones and accents for you to choose from.
+As for the voice generator of FineVoice, there are 40+ languages with standard tones and accents for you to choose from.
 You can set a male or female voice gender and adjust voice speed to suit the audience’s preference.

-FineVoice is now available on Windows systems, you can download it for free.
+FineVoice provides Web and PC versions, you can download it for free or use it directly.
 Have a try now!

 Conclusion